Categories

 At the time, an entire village seemed to come out for the photo.
 Several adults stood in the background, while kids sat on the long-dead shark, legs dangling over the side.

 Most sources cite this shark as the largest great white shark ever recorded.
 But, later analysis of the photo by experts, such as R. Aidan Martin of the ReefQuest Center for Shark Research, suggests the shark fell short of its stated size.
-Martin instead concluded it measured around 16 feet (4.9 meters) in length, with a weight that’s hard to determine just based on a single photo.
+Martin instead concluded that it measured around 16 feet (4.9 meters) in length, with a weight that was hard to determine just based on a single photo.

 2. Malindi, Kenya shark (1996) [Claimed length: 6.4 meters/21 feet]